google/tensorstore/tensorstore/driver/stack/index.rst

 The ``stack`` driver specifies a TensorStore backed by a sequence of layered drivers, where each underlying layer describes it's bounds via a transform.

-- The TensorStore for a stack driver has staic bounds, which may be derived from the underlying :json:schema:`~driver/stack.layers`
+- The TensorStore for a stack driver has static bounds, which may be derived from the underlying :json:schema:`~driver/stack.layers`

 - Reading is supported if the :json:schema:`~driver/stack.layers` TensorStore